AIpaca-Inc/inference_doc/source/includes/_inference.md

 ):
 ```

-Completing an inference job shuts down all instances and stops its API services.
+The `complete()` method signals the end of an inference, shutting down all of its API services.

 ### Parameters

 **model_name**: _str_ = None <br/>
-The model name used in the deployed inference job.
-Since a model name is required to be unique, it can be used to search which job to complete.
-You may only need to input either `model_name` or `job_id`.
-If both parameters have input, `job_id` would be used to search inference jobs.
+This parameter is used to identify the inference job to be stopped.
+Since a model name is required to be unique, it can be used instead of the `job_id` to locate it.
+If values for both `model_name` and `job_id` are specified then the `job_id` will be used for the search.

 **job_id**: _str_ = None <br/>
-The job_id of the deployed inference job.
-You may only need to input either `model_name` or `job_id`.
-If both parameters have input, `job_id` would be used to search inference jobs.
+This identifies the deployed inference job using the job ID.
+Specifying an ID will cause the `model_name` parameter to be ignored.

 **access_token**: _str_ = None <br/>
-The access token used in [authentication](#authentication).
-If its value is None, email and password would be required to input.
+The access token is used to [authenticate](#authentication) the API request.
+If its value is None, the client’s email and password are required for the request to be accepted.

 ## update_clients()